kin-labs/rewards-engine/current-valid-spend-guidelines.md

-# KRE Valid Transaction Guidelines 2.0
+# KRE Valid Transaction Guidelines V2.2

 These Kin Rewards Engine Valid Transaction Guidelines (the "**KRE Transaction Guidelines**") are supplemental and subject to the [Kin Foundation Developer Guidelines](https://www.kin.org/developers/guidelines.pdf) (the "**Guidelines**").
 Unless otherwise defined below, terms defined in the Guidelines have the same meaning when used in these KRE Transaction Guidelines.

-***Who is this guideline for?***

-This guideline outlines the minimum requirements for a Developer to receive a payout from the KRE.  [*link to medium articles that explain context*].
+***About these guidelines***

+The Kin Rewards Engine was built to promote a healthy digital ecosystem which maximizes everyone's opportunity for participation and recognition.
+However in order to keep a fair playing field amongst developers and ensure a safe user experience for end-users, these guidelines set minimum standards that applications must satisfy in order to be eligible for payouts from the Kin Rewards Engine.

+These guidelines are regulated by the members of the Kin Community Council and the Kin Foundation and may be updated from time to time.

+Last updated:  18 June 2020

 1. **Definitions**